At the end of The Sopranos, Paulie Gualtieri is one of the few surviving members of Tony’s original crew.

 In a previous article, we talked about how Tony Soprano died in the last episode.
-We also pointed out that Paulie and Pasty most likely conspired with New York in order to kill Tony.
+We also pointed out that Paulie and Pasty most likely conspired with New York in order to kill him.

-If this the case, then it is likely that Paulie became the new boss of the family.
+If this was the case, then it is likely that Paulie became the new boss of the family.
 That or he allowed Patsy Parisi to step up.

 This all depends on whether Paulie actually wanted the top spot or not.

 Towards the end of the show, Paulie has a bit of an existential crisis.
 It is around this time that he beats cancer and his adopted mother passes away.

 After his cancer diagnosis in 2007, he stepped down as the underboss of the family.
 Furthermore, when Tony offered him the Capo position on the Cifaretto crew, he was hesitant to take the job for superstitious reasons.

 Therefore, it is possible that Paulie had no interest in taking on such a role.

 Who became the new boss of the Soprano family after the show ended?